artheru/PipeCall/README.md

     }
 }

-// Use it in your main program class Program
+// Use it in your main program, like server.exe class Program
 {
     static void Main()